 This is an urgent appeal for your support, to help stop our heritage restoration project from running aground.
-The inflation-fuelled, rising costs of heritage materials, mean that our voluntary team may have to down tools at the end of the year if we can’t raise additional funds.
-You can save Britannia with a donation to help us turn the tide on our rising costs.
+The inflation-fuelled, rising costs of heritage materials, and costs of employing trainees, and challenges in accessing grant-funding mean that our voluntary team will have to continue on their own without additional input for the near future.
+You can help us to save Britannia with a donation which will support us in riding ride out this current storm of rising costs.

 Donate to this charity